neebs12/neebs12/README.md

-# Hi there 👋 I'm Jason Aricheta
+# Hi there 👋 I'm Jason

 I'm a full-stack software engineer based in Wellington, New Zealand.
 Here's a little bit about me: